ReStark01/Control-DC-motors-using-voice-command/README.md

-You will need another sketch to get the output from Wekinator.
-This sketch is given at the end of this project.
+You will need another sketch to get the output from Wekinator (processing sketch).
 Paste it into the new processing window and run the sketch.
 Open the Wekinator and make the settings as shown in the figure below.
 Set the inputs to 13 and the outputs to 1.
 Set the type to “All Dynamic time warping” with 5 gesture types and click on “next”.

 Now hold the “+” button in front of output_1 and say “forward”.